InsidiousMind/reddit-placebot/README.md

 ## Configuration

 Change `users.example.json` to `users.json` and add your username and password of your account and all your throwaways.
+Make sure the format is correct and exactly as the example.

+If you have a trailing comma on the last entry, or something like that, NPM will throw an error and the bot will *NOT* work.

 ## Target Drawing

-If you run it as it is, is going to connect to the [placebot-argentina-target](https://github.com/Zequez/placebot-argentina-target) repository and try to draw the `official_target.bmp`.
+If you run it as it is, is going to connect to the [placebot-polska-target](https://github.com/InsidiousMind/placebot-polska-target) repository and try to draw the `official_target.bmp`.
 If you don't want to do that you can open `config.js` and set `autoupdateRemoteTarget: false`.
 This will make it use `target.bmp` instead.

 Every time it's time to place a pixel the bot will download the board (and latest remote target) and find the first pixel that doesn't match